🕒 Automatically posting Twitch chat messages

 Just follow these steps to activate auto posting:

-button once you've chosen and typed in a description for your timer. - Now you should be in the edit menu for your new timer.
-Find the
+3. Click the «Create» button once you've chosen and typed in a description for your timer.

-input at the bottom of the menu, and add all the chat commands you want the timer to post to chat. - Click the
+4. While in the edit-menu for your new timer, find the «Add a command...» input at the bottom of the menu, and add all the chat commands you want the timer to post to chat.
+The timer edit-menu

 Your timer should now automatically post your chosen chat commands to Twitch chat!